bml-research/data_analysis_bml/excel/excel_08_data_analysis.md

 ### IF

-The IF function is one of the most popular functions in Excel, and it allows you to make logical comparisons between a value and what you expect.
+The `IF` function is one of the most popular functions in Excel, and it allows you to make logical comparisons between a value and what you expect.

 ![if](./pics_08_data_analysis/fig16.png)
 *<sub>Figure 16: The IF function.</sub>*

 ### COUNTIF

-COUNTIF can be used to count the number of cells that meet a criterion; for example, to count the number of times a high caloric beverage appears in a list.
+`COUNTIF` can be used to count the number of cells that meet a criterion; for example, to count the number of overweight fish that appears in a list.

 ![countif](./pics_08_data_analysis/fig17.png)
 *<sub>Figure 17: The COUNTIF function.</sub>*

-There is also a COUNTIFS function for multiple arrays and conditions.
+There is also a `COUNTIFS` function for multiple arrays and conditions.

 ### XLOOKUP

-The XLOOKUP function searches a range or an array, and then returns the item corresponding to the first match it finds.
+The `XLOOKUP` function searches a range or an array, and then returns the item corresponding to the first match it finds.

 ![xlookup](./pics_08_data_analysis/fig18.png)
 *<sub>Figure 18: The XLOOKUP function.</sub>*

-So the XLOOKUP function checks the position of a lookup key and returns the corresponding value.
+So the `XLOOKUP` function checks the position of a lookup key and returns the corresponding value.

 These are just some examples.
 Use the online resources or the recommended Excel book to find more useful functions.